Ultraviolet Lamps - A Mineral Collector's Primer:

 The good news: for beginning hobbyists, an inexpensive "blacklight" is a good way to get started; they are widely available, fun, and will work fine for minerals which fluoresce brightly when exposed to longwave UV.
 Small battery-powered "blacklights" are available for field collecting.

 The bad news: Most minerals don’t fluoresce at all, and of those that do, only a few are really bright under longwave UV.
 In order to see all the bright colors which make fluorescent minerals so attractive, eventually you will want to buy a good shortwave UV lamp.
 These are generally much more expensive than longwave UV lamps, and also should be used with care – protective eyewear should always be worn.
-A good battery-powered shortwave UV field lamp will cost $150-$200, and a higher-powered display lamp will run $300-$400.
+A good battery-powered shortwave UV field lamp will cost $150+, and higher-powered display lamps start at $400 or so, and can run to $1500 or more (!).
 Midwave lamps are usually purchased only by advanced hobbyists, and are at least as expensive as shortwave UV lamps.Back to Links Page